Teenlife

 The Value of a Summer Internship for Teens

 High school can be the perfect time for a teenager to intern: teens aren’t presented with too much financial responsibility, have several months off from school, and are eager to get some work experience before college.
-A summer internship can benefit your teen in both the short and long term.
+A summer internship can benefit your teen in the short and long term.

 Immediate Benefits

 Nate Giess, a former TeenLife intern, recalls, “As a future business student, I found it fascinating to observe how this growing media company functioned and to be a member of a team creating a real product.
-Working in an office was like living in a case study, as I was able to learn from observing the work place.
+Working in an office was like living in a case study, as I was able to learn from observing the workplace.
 But I was also a member of the group, which helped me comprehend the goals and challenges of the company.”
 Nate finished his summer internship with a clearer vision of his future career in business through real-life experiences.

 Long-Term Benefits